mrKrenar/e-commerceAndPostalOfficeManagement/README.md

 ![](/ApplicationScreenshots/2.png)

-## Track Order
+## Track Order (E-Mail Tested With [Mailtrap](https://mailtrap.io/))
 There's also an option to track order.
-This option allows buyers to track their order with phone numer and tracking id, which is sent to users with email
+This option allows buyers to track their order with phone numer and tracking id, which is sent to users with email when user purchases products.

 ![](/ApplicationScreenshots/3.png)